-Dog Bows placed in ears- Remove after a week and brush area they were connected to.
+Dog Bows – Remove within a week and brush the area they were connected to.

 Jackets, Sweaters, Harnesses, Etc- Do not leave on for more than a day.
 Brush all areas in contact with the clothing or harness not forgetting the armpits.

-These simple tips, however, due to ease, they are often forgotten.
-Each of these simple tasks can save a lot of pet owners from the heartbreak!
+Remember these simple tasks when your pet has accessories.
+They can save a lot of pet owners from the heartbreak!

-As fun as it is to put clothes on your pets, this luxury also comes with a great obligation to your pets well being and comfort.
-So the next time you put a bow in your furry family members hair or a jacket on to keep them warm, simply brush them afterward.
+The luxury of putting accessories on our babies also comes with a great obligation to their well being and comfort.
+So the next time you accessorize your furry family member, simply brush them afterward.
 Keep your pets happy, healthy and fabulous with these tips!